michelc/QuickHtml/readme.md

 * If you don't define the `alttitle` variable but use it, the `title` value will be used to replace it.

+Note: to insert a `<br />` break tag, you can end a line with two or more spaces (Markdown way) or with two or more spaces followed by a tilde if your editor trim trailing whitespaces.

 ## Misc